Final Exam Petitions

 Final Examinations

-Petitions that concern final examinations should be submitted within seven days of your last examination.
+Petitions that concern final examinations must be submitted within seven days of the missed exam.
 Please note that deferred examinations and re-writes for courses in the Faculty of Applied Science and Engineering are not standard practice.
 If a petition is approved, the Undergraduate Assessment Committee will likely assign an assessed mark based on closely supervised term work as compared to the closely supervised term work the rest of the class in relation to their final examination performance.

 A final examination petition cannot offer you exemption from writing an examination.
 If you have a legitimate examination conflict (see the Office of the Registrar for a definition) you may be offered an opportunity to write the examination.
 No exemptions will be given for personal or travel reasons.